django-cms/django-cms/docs/getting_started/installation.rst

 This will install PIL and your database's driver globally.

 You have now everything that is needed for you to follow the :doc:`tutorial`.

+.. note:: This will install Django version 1.2.5 for use with the CMS.
+While
+          later verisons of Django (such as 1.3) are know to work for some people, it is NOT recommended and will not be supported until further notice (and tests)

 On Mac OSX
 ==========